 how-to-custom-color-plaster-4

-Learn how to make these simple plaster of Paris pots over at Paper & Stitch blog!
-We love the pastel colourway – this would be an ideal project for over the summer.
-The easy to follow tutorial also gives advice on how to add colour to your plaster of Paris and is crammed full of helpful hints and tips.
+Learn how to make these simple pots over at Paper & Stitch blog!
+We love the pastel colourway.
+This would be an ideal project for over the summer.
+The easy-to-follow tutorial also gives advice on how to add colour to your plaster of Paris and is crammed full of helpful hints and tips.

 Homemade charms using plaster of Paris - by My Kid Craft

-Make these plaster of Paris charms by adding powder paint to your mixture.
+Make these charms by adding powder paint to your mixture.
 Find out how over at My Kid Craft.

 Plaster of Paris moulds - handprints

 Do you have some play dough?
-Why not use it to make moulds for your plaster of Paris!
-Make moulds of beach shells, toys, handprints (or pawprints!) and pour in plaster of Paris.
+You can use it to make moulds!
+Make impressions of beach shells, toys, handprints (or pawprints!) and pour in plaster of Paris.
 Don’t have any playdough?
-You can make some using basic kitchen ingredients – Zoe shows you how to make playdough.
+You can make some using basic kitchen ingredients – here on Gathered Zoe shows you how to make playdough.